 In 2019-2020, the ENCC will work with partner networks IETM and CAE to highlight the role of culture and arts in rural areas, and the needs and demands of organisations from that sector, using the groundwork and manifesto done by our working group.
 Three different steps are planned:

 - Create a transnetwork online platform for resources, data and position papers on culture and arts in rural areas and in relationship to territorial development.

-- Organise a submeeting of the ENCC Working Group in the context of CAE Beyond the Obvious (BtO) meeting Culture Crops: Cultural Practices in Non-Urban Territories, in October 2019.
+- A submeeting of the ENCC Working Group in the context of CAE Beyond the Obvious (BtO) meeting Culture Crops: Cultural Practices in Non-Urban Territories, in October 2019.

 - Expand the Working Group to interested participants and explore the possibility of a cooperation project on data-gathering.

 - Organise an Advocacy meeting on Culture in Rural Areas and Territorial Development in early 2020, to to make strong points to policy-makers on development strategies in rural areas and small towns, and synergies with cultural development in urban areas.
 This will also be an opportunity to propose next steps for the ENCC Working Group and for transnetwork collaboration.

 Do you have experience and expertise to bring to the Working Group?
 Drop us a line at email@example.com, and we'll give you information on possible collaboration.

 The ENCC Working Group on Cultural Centres and Territorial Development is coordinated by Piotr Michalowski, ENCC Secretary and expert on territorial development and networking.